-The device is configured by means of the application function selector, the start function selector, the delay base selector, and the delay factor selector.
+The device is configured by means of the application function selector and the start function selector.

 The device must be installed and wired according to the requirements of the safety-related function to be implemented before you can configure it.